 The goal of the high jump challenge is to terminate ground contact and to stay in the air as long as possible.
-Robots are placed on a contact device of approximately $40 \times 40$ cm that records the time of flight of a jump.
-A fully successful jump requires the robot to remain upright for a minimum of 3 seconds after landing without leaving the measuring device.
+Robots are placed on a contact device of approximately 40 × 40 cm that records the time of flight of a jump or clearly marked area of approximately 60 × 60 cm.
+A fully successful jump requires the robot to remain upright for a minimum of 3 seconds after landing without leaving the measuring device or clearly marked area.
 All other attempts are considered partially successful.
-The robots are ranked first according to the time of flight of fully successful attempts.
+This includes attempts in which the robot handler touched the robot after landing but before the 3 seconds have exceeded.
+The robots are ranked first according to the time of flight of fully successful attempts and then according to the time of flight of partially successful attempts.